-Speakers on the panel on “Resetting Climate Policy” at The Heartland Institute’s 12th International Conference on Climate Change urged President Donald Trump to unleash the nation’s energy potential by reining in out-of-control federal regulators.
+Speakers on the panel on “Resetting Climate Policy” at The Heartland Institute’s 12th International Conference on Climate Change urged President Donald Trump to follow through on his pledges to unleash the nation’s energy potential and rein in what they described as an out-of-control federal bureaucracy.

 “There is no science in climate science policy,” declared author Steve Milloy, publisher of JunkScience.com.

 In science, Milloy said, you develop a hypothesis and test it to see if it is verified by real-word conditions.
 In the so-called climate science adopted by the left, the scientific method is jettisoned and data altered to arrive at the predetermined conclusion humans are causing a climate catastrophe, Milloy said.

 “We’ve already made up our minds and have manipulated the data to fit our conclusions, and if you question us, we will smear you,” Milloy said, characterizing the attitude of climate activists.

 Milloy said climate forecasts on which U.S. energy policy is based are often projected decades into the future and based on unverifiable claims.

 “What passes for science today isn’t verifiable,” Milloy said.
 “If it can’t be verified within a reasonable amount of time, it’s worthless.
 Temperatures are said to be the ‘highest on record’ in places where there are no means to measure temperatures.”

 Milloy expressed scorn for the current state of the peer-review process, saying peer review now is little more than getting one’s friends to rubberstamp conclusions with the expectation you’ll do the same for them later.

 “We don’t need peer review,” Milloy said.
 “We have the Internet, where experts can post their own comments in an open scientific free-for-all.”